-This schedule is intended to display ten years of information.
+This schedule is intended to display 10 years of information.
 Additional years will be displayed as they become available.

-Required Supplementary Information Schedule of Contributions to the Closed State Employee Group OPEB Plan
+TENNESSEE HOUSING DEVELOPMENT AGENCY Required Supplementary Information Schedule of Contributions to the State of Tennessee Postemployment Benefits Trust Closed State Employee Group OPEB Plan

-(Expressed in Tho usands)

-2019 2020

-Actuarially determined contribution Contributions in relation to the actuarially determined \$ 373 \$ 415

-contribution 209 142

-Contribution deficiency (excess) \$ 164 \$ 273
+2019 2020 Actuarially determined contribution Contributions in relation to the actuarially \$ 373 \$ 415 determined contribution 209 142 Contribution deficiency (excess) \$ 164 \$ 273 Covered-employee payroll \$8,999 \$9,903 Contributions as a percentage of covered- employee payroll 2.32% 1.43%

-Covered-employee payroll \$ 8,999 \$ 9,903

-Contributions as a percentage of covered-employee payroll 2.32% 1.43%

-payron 4.34/0 1.73/0

-This schedule is intended to display ten years of information.
+This schedule is intended to display 10 years of information.
 Additional years will be displayed as they become available.